NEW

 Frequently Asked Questions

-Q: How does the Composite Aggregation differ from other multi-bucket aggregations?
+Q: How does the composite aggregation differ from a regular terms aggregation?